wxli3388/Splendor/README.md

 1. Add websocket commands to support battling online.
 2. Add frontend UI to choose cards or gems.
 3. Add scoreboard when game finish.
+4. Add rules: player can't possess more than ten gems.

 # How to use
 Start go server